dannyb195/Article-Ideas/your-first-theme.md

 */
 ```

 Now humor me for a second and activate the twentyfifteen theme if it is not already.
 Ok, now go back the twentyfifteen/style.css and change `Theme Name: Twenty Fifteen` to `Theme Name: My cool theme`.
-Save the file the head back over to appearances > themes - Hazza! the name displayed here should now be `My cool theme` - this is what I am referring to above when I said `...and where your theme is defined`.
+Save the, file the head back over to appearances > themes, and Hazza! the name displayed here should now be `My cool theme` - this is what I am referring to above when I said `...and where your theme is defined`.

 You can take some time to look at functions.php and index.php now if you like but we will be doing things slightly differently as we begin to build.

+"Ok, Ok, that's kind of cool" you say, "but I want to build my own theme!"

+Fine, let's build your own theme then :)

+In wp-content/themes create a new directory / folder, name it something like `my-cool-theme` ( from here out I will refer to your theme directoy as `<your-theme>`, also note the directory should not have spaces in it ), and create the three files that we will need, style.css, functions.php, and index.php.
+Once that is done copy and paste the above code, from the twentyfifteen style.css you just changed, and paste it at the top of <your-theme>/style.css - note: make sure to rename `Twenty Fifteen` to what you want your theme to be called.

+Now when we goto appearances > themes you should see <your-theme-name> as an option to active.
+Go ahead and active your theme - assuming you do not get an error message, if so you probably did not create functions.php or index.php.

+Awesome you just activated your theme! let's go look at it by going to frontend.

+Annnndddddd White Screen! you screen "Damnit Dan, what did you do!?!?!"

+But don't fret, let's go over to your index.php file simply type "This will work", save the file and refresh your site :) See? nothing is broken, it's just that we have not built anything yet.